Problems of Failed Workflow Submission

 For example, as the version number in Chart is V35, tick the V35 version.

-As the failure happens on the Start node, the system cannot find the approver for the next node, and the next node is Administration Department, you should set Administration Department.
+As the failure happens on the Start node, the system cannot find the approver for the next node, and the next node is the Administration Department, you should set the Administration Department.
 That is, you have not set a member as Level 4 Department Head in Contacts.

 If the approver on a node is inactive, you should reset an approver, click Handover in Inactive Members, and set Handover in batches.